 The karesansui sand and stone gardens are really unique.
-Anyone who has a zen garden in their home or office will appreciate this grand version.
+Anyone who has a zen garden in their home or office will appreciate this grand large scale version.
 On an interesting history note, these Japanese Gardens were developed by monasteries for contemplation, not meditation as commonly thought.
 Care of the garden was part of the monk’s daily practice.

 Zoki no niwa

 The Natural Garden was designed in a style known as zoki no niwa.
 Basically, this means that the garden incorporates both traditional Japanese plants, as well as those not typically found in Japanese Gardens.
 The garden is very dense and lush with the incorporation of native Pacific Northwest plants like the vine maple, as well as deciduous trees which give the garden a new changing look with each season.